ricklamers/orchest-quickbooks-oauth/README.md

 Note: it's important that only a single OAuth pipeline runs at a time (oauth.orchest).
 The auth flow does not support concurrently executing pipelines.
 This does _not_ affect "consumers" of the QuickBooks API.
 There _can_ be multiple auth_clients active at the same time (using the same access/refresh tokens).

-Environment variables that need to be set:
+Environment variables that need to be set (at the project level):

 `HOST` e.g. `optimistic-newton-174ed1128.orchestapp.io` \
 `QB_CLIENT_ENVIRONMENT` e.g. `sandbox` \